 It’s common for many eloping couples to forgo a wedding planner to simply hit the road/beach/mountain with their photographer and let the day unfold.
 And why not?
 After all, the reason that so many couples choose an elopement over a big wedding is so they can relax, go with the flow and not stress about details and timelines.

-In this case, working with a photographer who knows the location can be invaluable.
+In this case, working with a photographer who knows the location is invaluable.
 They know exactly where to go, when to get there to avoid the crowds and how long it takes to get between locations, not to mention a million other things.
 Do you need a permit?
 Is that road open at this time of year?
 Should you wear hiking boots??

 As someone who has shot many weddings in the Dolomites, Cat was able to help Tihomir and Petya make the most of their day by mapping out an itinerary of spectacular spots up and down the mountain.
 And the end result was a wedding album that looks like this … basically a highlight reel of jaw-dropping pit-stops.
 Enjoy!